Bridgeconn/autographa-lite/README.md

 This project is licensed under the liberal MIT License.
 See [LICENSE](https://github.com/Bridgeconn/autographa-lite/blob/master/LICENSE) for more details.

 ## Contact
 Let us know if face any bugs/problems by opening an issue in GitHub.
-We'll do our best to respond promptly.
+We'll do our best to be prompt in our response.

 ## Acknowledgments
 * Friends of Agape, for their support and contributions.